 Cancer in a pet is a devastating diagnosis.
-If you find yourself receiving this news from your vet, there are 11 key questions you need to ask so you can prepare your pet and yourself for next steps.
+If you are a pet owner and find yourself receiving this news from your vet, there are 11 key questions you need to ask so you can prepare your pet and yourself for next steps.

 1. Does my pet need a biopsy?

-Sometimes vets rule out cancer with a quick test called cytology.
+Sometimes vets rule out cancer with a quick test called cytology, which helps with early detection and early diagnosis.
 Negative results from cytology are a relief, but in some pets, cancer appears a few months later.
 Ask your veterinarian whether a follow-up biopsy is a good idea.
 There are also pets for which indications of cancer from cytology aren't confirmed by further testing.

 2. Are you sure about the diagnosis?

 The gold standard for diagnosing cancer is the biopsy.
 Your vet takes a sample of tissue from a tumor, usually with a needle, and examines it for cancerous cells.

 Not all cancers can or should be biopsied.
 Brain tumors, for example, have a very specific appearance on MRI.
 Veterinary oncologists won't take a sample of a brain tumor before operating on it.
 And cancers of the blood are diagnosed by a blood test.

 Most of the time, however, a cancer diagnosis isn't 100% certain until a biopsy has been examined in a pathology laboratory.
 It usually takes several days to get the results.

 3. Are there more tests you can do?

 Mast cell tumors are the most common cancer in dogs.
 This kind of canine cancer comes in three stages, Stage I, Stage II, and Stage III.
 The stage of cancer your dog has tells a lot about the possibilities for beating the disease and the things you need to do to keep your dog comfortable.
 The most important step in staging cancer is the biopsy, although the vet will also consider other tests and the general state of health of your pet.